Current employer: University of Bristol

 Want to find similar alumni?

-If you would like to find out what other alumni from the University of Plymouth's Faculty of Medicine and Dentistry are currently doing, please visit the biological, health, chemical and agricultural sciences interest area.
+If you would like to find out what other alumni from the University of Plymouth's Faculty of Health: Medicine, Dentistry and Human Sciences are currently doing, please visit the biological, health, chemical and agricultural sciences interest area.